The gaming industry flourishes thanks to technological advancements in hardware, processing power, and visuals.

 What Is Ambient Occlusion?

-Ambient occlusion is a rendering technique that provides an approximation of how luminous light should be at different parts of a visible surface.
+Ambient occlusion is a rendering technique that provides an estimation of how intense light should be at various parts of a visible surface.

 Ambient occlusion was first seen in 2001.
 The movie Pearl Harbor introduced it for the first time.
-Although the film wasn’t exceptional, its CGI helped pave the way for game graphics to advance.
+Although the film wasn’t noteworthy, its CGI helped pave the way for game graphics to advance.

 Ambient occlusion in the gaming industry was introduced in 2007.
-The game development company Crytek implemented it in their game Crysis, which received numerous accolades and sold over 3 million copies.
+The game development company Crytek implemented it in their game Crysis, which received countless accolades and sold over 3 million copies.

-However, as that shadowing was too visually taxing for many gaming rigs in the 2000s, countless gamers couldn’t benefit from this feature until much later.
+However, as that shadowing was too graphically demanding for many gaming rigs in the 2000s, countless gamers couldn’t benefit from this feature until much later.
 Even so, many enjoyed the realistic visuals that the game had to offer.

-Like any other technology, ambient occlusion has substantially improved over time.
-Below are some different types of it.
+Like any other technology, ambient occlusion has considerably improved over time.
+Below are some different varieties of it.

 Types Of Ambient Occlusion

 Different graphics cards and their architectures and rendering technologies contributed to various ambient occlusion enhancements.
-As a result, there are different methods prominent in today’s titles.
+As a result, there are multiple approaches prevalent in today’s titles.

-Some of the most commonly found settings include SSAO, HBAO, HDAO, and VXAO.
+Some of the most frequently found settings include SSAO, HBAO, HDAO, and VXAO.

 SSAO

-SSAO or Screen-Space Ambient Occlusion was the type of occlusion introduced by Crytek in their pioneering Crysis.
-However, SSAO doesn’t consider the space and elements that produce shadows to save on processing power.
+SSAO or Screen-Space Ambient Occlusion was the type of occlusion introduced by Crytek in their groundbreaking Crysis.
+However, SSAO doesn’t consider the space and elements that produce shadows to conserve processing power.

-Instead, SSAO looks at the pixels around the element and their depth, which makes CPU usage more streamlined while introducing dynamic rendering to make the ambient light more lifelike.
+Instead, SSAO looks at the pixels around the element and their depth, which makes CPU usage more effective while introducing dynamic rendering to make the ambient light more lifelike.

-Instead of focusing on the entire screen, SSAO measures ambient occlusion in pixel depth at a portion of the screen.
-However, that brings drawbacks, such as noise and potentially imprecise shadow distribution, if the pixels aren’t properly measured.
+Instead of focusing on the entire screen, SSAO measures ambient occlusion in pixel depth at a segment of the screen.
+However, that brings drawbacks, such as noise and potentially inaccurate shadow distribution, if the pixels aren’t properly measured.

 SSAO didn’t have waiting times, which made games run more efficiently.
-However, graphics card performance and video game demands have increased, introducing innovative techniques.
+However, graphics card performance and video game requirements have increased, introducing innovative techniques.

 HBAO

-HBAO, short for Horizon Based Ambient Occlusion, was the ensuing improvement in graphic rendering techniques.
+HBAO, short for Horizon Based Ambient Occlusion, was the subsequent enhancement in graphic rendering techniques.
 NVIDIA introduced this approach to address the grain and noise that came with pixel depth measurements of SSAO.
 It does so by considering the ambient light and the surroundings instead of just the pixels.

 HDAO

 HDAO, also known as High Definition Ambient Occlusion, is a technique used by AMD graphics cards to rival NVIDIA’s HBAO.
-The only distinction is that they’re created specifically for their respective distributors’ GPUs.
-There are hardly any differences between HBAO and HDAO.
+The single distinction is that they’re created specifically for their respective manufacturers’ GPUs.
+There are scarcely any differences between HBAO and HDAO.

 VXAO

 VXAO, or Voxel Ambient Occlusion, is currently the nearest video games can get to reality in terms of lighting and shadow rendering.
-However, comparatively few games boast this setting, mainly because it’s too tasking and will test the limits of your processor and graphics card.
+However, relatively few games boast this setting, mainly because it’s too demanding and will test the limits of your processor and graphics card.
 It also uses a different approach than SSAO and other techniques.

 Simply put, VXAO displays shapes and estimates the shading outside the view you’re seeing.
-This technique adds to the authenticity of scenes, allowing for a distinct differentiation between contemporary games and their predecessors in terms of visuals.
+This method contributes to the realism of scenes, allowing for a clear differentiation between modern games and their predecessors in terms of visuals.

 More technically, VXAO converts pixelated objects on the screen into voxels, which are 3D, cube-shaped pixels, hence the term voxel ambient occlusion.
-As a result of their 3D structure, voxels can estimate the dimensions of certain geometrical objects inside games, which results in accurate and polished light and shadow rendering.
+As a result of their 3D structure, voxels can estimate the dimensions of certain geometrical objects inside games, which results in precise and refined light and shadow rendering.

 Ambient Occlusion vs. Ray Tracing

-SSAO focuses on pixel depth and doesn’t consider shapes and objects, leading to darkened corners, grain, and inaccurate shadows.
-On the other hand, Ray Tracing, as a more recent technology, focuses on more factors, including the geometry of different shapes and objects, surfaces, and light, to render accurate and realistic shadows.
+SSAO focuses on pixel depth and doesn’t consider shapes and objects, leading to murky corners, noise, and imprecise shadows.
+On the other hand, Ray Tracing, as a more recent technology, focuses on more factors, including the geometry of different shapes and objects, surfaces, and light, to render precise and lifelike shadows.

 It’s also a step forward from HBAO and HDAO, which focus purely on geometry.
 Additionally, Ray Tracing processes and renders only what’s visible to the player.
 In other words, the calculation of lighting and shadows is only performed within the camera view field.

-Currently, not many gamers can use Ray Tracing, mostly because the feature is native to RTX 2000, 3000, and RX 6000 cards, and only a few games support this cutting-edge feature.
-However, as the gaming industry advances, more games will undoubtedly support this groundbreaking technology.
+Currently, not many gamers can use Ray Tracing, mostly because the feature is native to RTX 2000, 3000, and RX 6000 cards, and only a few games support this state-of-the-art feature.
+However, as the gaming industry advances, more games will undoubtedly support this innovative technology.

 Conclusion

-Ambient occlusion is a technology that calculates and approximates the suitable brightness in the in-game lighting, bringing players closer to reality in the digital world.
-Different types of ambient occlusion have been developed throughout the years, alongside new graphics cards.
+Ambient occlusion is a technology that calculates and estimates the appropriate brightness in the in-game lighting, bringing players closer to reality in the simulated world.
+Various types of ambient occlusion have been developed throughout the years, alongside new graphics cards.

-While more occlusion methods such as Ray Tracing will inevitably emerge, it’s important to keep in mind that ambient occlusion isn’t the only way to make your game look closer to reality.
-Still, it’s a complex and fascinating technique that undoubtedly enhances both games and movies.
+While more occlusion methods such as Ray Tracing will inevitably emerge, it’s important to keep in mind that ambient occlusion isn’t the sole way to make your game look closer to reality.
+Still, it’s a sophisticated and intriguing technique that undoubtedly enhances both games and movies.